-- Room temperature 23.9 °C

-- Heart rate at rest: 78 bpm

-- Water of 15 °C

-- Heart rate measured 85 bpm a fraction of a second after immersion with medium inhalation and breath holding, dropping to 65 bpm after 20 sec and 61 bpm after 30 sec

-The instant increase in heart rate suggests a cold shock, immediately followed by the initiation of the diving reflex.
+- Room temperature 23.9 °C - Heart rate at rest : 78 bpm - Water of 15 °C - Heart rate measured 85 bpm a fraction of a second after immersion with medium inhalation and breath holding, gradually decreasing to 65 bpm after 20 sec and 61 bpm after 30 sec The instant increase in heart rate suggests a cold shock, immediately followed by the initiation of the diving reflex.
 We can compare this result with breath holding in air:

-- Breath holding in air after medium inhalation: start HR 78 bpm after 30 sec 82 bpm - Breath holding in air after maximum inhalation: start HR 82 bpm after 30 sec 102 bpm. - Heart rate measurement with Geonaute Sport

-This experiment allows us to test at least part of the diving reflex.
+- Breath holding in air after medium inhalation: start HR 78 bpm after 30 sec 82 bpm - Breath holding in air after maximum inhalation: start HR 82 bpm after 30 sec 102 bpm.
+Heart rate measurement with Geonaute Sport This experiment allows us to test at least part of the diving reflex.
 If in doubt about the results, or if you felt any discomfort, either cardiac or respiratory, seek specialised advice.
+It is also best to consult a specialist if striking values are observed, e.g., a sudden sharp cardiac rhythm drop (e.g., >-30%) (ref 32 fig 1 type A).
 It is equally important not to forget to protect yourself from the sun (sun cream, sun-protective clothing, etc.).
 As with any other reflective surface, water reflects the sun's rays and increases the amount of UV radiation you receive (+/- 10%).
-Getting overheated while kayaking is not a big problem, you are surrounded by a lot of water and you can use it in various ways to cool down.

-Keywords: Kayaking, kayak, cold shock, diving reflex, drowning, heart failure, water temperature, PFD, swimming, wet exit, cold water, cold water training, hypothermia, hyperventilation, gasping, vertigo, cardiac arrhythmia's, sudden exhaustion, dry suit, wet suit.
+Overheating and heatstroke with kayaking is a possibility during periods with a lot of sun, hot air and cold water because clothing is best adapted to the water temperature while kayaking can also be a very intense activity.
+Usually, as a kayaker, you have water around you that you can use in all sorts of ways to cool off.
+Keeping your head cool, literally, is already an effective way.
+Training wet exit and climbing in, or rolling, is also an effective way to cool down.
+Furthermore, one can adjust the planning of the trip according to the circumstances, departure time, sun/cloud, air temperature, etc..
+Providing sufficient drinks and rest breaks is certainly important.
+It is also advisable to react appropriately to the first symptoms (headache, nausea, vomiting, dizziness, abnormal fatigue...).
+Keywords: Kayaking, kayak, cold shock, diving reflex, drowning, heart failure, water temperature, PFD, swimming, wet exit, cold water, cold water training, hypothermia, heat stroke, overheating, hyperventilation, gasping, vertigo, cardiac arrhythmia's, sudden exhaustion, dry suit, wet suit.
+Research and references:

-Further research and references: